462 Squadron.com

 Rear Gunner: W E TOEWS

-Neville Owen REED had replaced Rear Gunner Toews on 14/15 October 1944, when the crew had to bale out from MZ296 Z5-L near Brussels.
+Neville Owen REED replaced Rear Gunner TOEWS on 14/15 October 1944, when the crew baled out from MZ296 near Brussels.

 Links to information on original crew, and Cookson Crew Ops,